 Read the ingredients first and this is not a dish that promises the world ... minced beef, onions, carrots, potatoes, stock cubes, water - it's not grabbing me so far.
 But there are also a couple of other ingredients lurking in the sidelines ...
 These are the ones that make the difference and turn this hotpot from a school dinner disaster into a delicious, tasty, family supper - Worcestershire sauce and baked beans (yes, really!).
 I'd also not underestimate the value of that sprinkling of parsley at the last moment - it's the va-va-voom to lift you to a new culinary place.

 The recipe is adapted from the BBC Good Food magazine.
 I first made it years ago while on holiday in Bosherston, Pembrokshire and it has become a popular choice ever since.
-It is best served in a bowl and eaten like soup with a spoon.
-Bread for dunking is essential.
+It is something of a rustic soup, with chunky vegetables, beans and a meaty stock.
+It is best served in a bowl and bread for dunking is essential.
+This is comforting, simple dining at its best.

 - It's very cheap.